Our Board of Governors

 SK Lo – (MN)

-Dr. Lo serves as the founding and current president of AAUC.
+Dr. SK Lo serves as the founding president of AAUC and elected as Board Chair from 2024-2025.
 She holds a B.S. and M.S. in both Mathematics and Physics, and a Ph.D. in theoretical Physics.
 She received the Japan Society for the Promotion of Science Fellowship and was a postdoctoral fellow at the University of Tokyo in the Applied Physics Department.
 She received her MBA in Strategic Management while working at Honeywell Inc. in classified defense research.
 She authored several pattens at Honeywell Inc and received the Alpha awards.
 After Honeywell, she established and transferred two highly successful Kumon Math and Reading franchises in Minneapolis.
 She was the founding president of the Kumon franchisee association and won variable pricing for the franchisees.
 She served on the Kumon USA President Council and its Technology Council.
 She still works with students at one of the Kumon centers she founded.
-She was a board member of 80-20 Educational Foundation 2015-2018 and 80-20 PAC 2018-2022.
+She was a board member of 80-20 Educational Foundation (2015-2018) and 80-20 PAC (2018-2022).

 Munsup Seoh – (OH)